-Critical Practices Seminar, graduate level, co-taught by professors Squeak Meisel and Teresa Miró.
+Critical Practices Seminar (graduate level, co-taught).
 Washington State University, Pullman, WA, 2015

 This course is collaboratively designed and taught by Associate Professor Squeal Meisel and Assistant Professor Teresa Miró to enrich the rigor of the Master of Fine Arts program at Washington State University.
 The class underscores the importance of objective assessment and places emphasis on cross-disciplinary thinking, process, and developing a strong and healthy individual studio practice.
 Students are required to create and original body of work, and to be able to analyze and evaluate their work, and the work of others, in the context of contemporary practice and culture.
 The learning objectives and goals are achieved through multiple individual and group critiques and studio visits.

 Participation in this critical process for both the presenter and audience have to be thoughtful and challenging, and students are encouraged to dissociate themselves from their work (on John cage´s words: “When it comes to my work, I try to move pass my own likes and dislikes, they goal is not for you to like what you do, but to be a catalyst for the work and let it out“).